ros2/ros2_documentation/source/Tutorials/LaunchFiles/CreatingLaunchFiles.rst

   ros2 launch turtlesim_mimic_launch.py

 .. note::

+  It is possible to launch a launch file directly (as we do above), or provided by a package.
-  When launching a launch file provided by a package, the syntax is:
+  When it is provided by a package, the syntax is:

   .. code-block::